phalcon/blog/_posts/2022-01-06-phalcon-5-0-0beta2-released.md

   - beta
   - release
 ---
-Phalcon v5.0.0beta2 has been released!
+Phalcon v5.0.0beta2 has been released, featuring bug fixes and a few additions!
 <!--more-->

 This release has some additions in `Phalcon\Support\Helper` classes and several bug fixes that the community identified.